 Their teacher then saw the initials and assumed the worst.
 According to their science teacher, Jennifer French, "I don't know what got into my students, but them placing such vulgarity on their papers is just uncalled for."

 King says, "I simply urged Felicia to be more assertive and not be afraid of putting herself out there, first.
 I never thought anything about the order of our initials getting us in trouble.
 We're just math and science geeks, admittedly, and we don't see sexual innuendos everywhere, since we care about so much more than that."

 The principal, Matt Phillips, says, "This is a clear case of students passively-aggressively acting out against authority.
 We have to set the example and show that this type of nonsense is not tolerated, no matter how covertly it is displayed."

-The parents have said a few things about this, though they have little to say to us under advice of their legal counsel.
+Under advice of legal counsel, the parents have said very little to us.
 Camille King, Cindy's mother, says, "I just know my daughter.
 She is sweet, kind, and tends to put others first.
 She's had her share of ordeals and I know she will make it through this.
 Dan and I will be there for her, and that's all I'll say due to the advice of our attorney."

 Mrs. Jessica Underwood says, "These girls meant nothing wrong.
 They simply initialed their papers like Ms. French asked.
-If there was any vulgar intentions, then it wasn't my daughter's doing.
-She is rather shy, unassertive, and somewhat overly trusting.
-But I have no evidence Cindy knowingly put her up to anything either."
+If there was any vulgar intention, then it wasn't my daughter's doing.
+She is rather shy, unassertive, and somewhat overly-trusting.
+But I have no evidence that Cindy knowingly put her up to anything either."

 The school board has no comments as this is a pending matter.
 The students are likely to return to school by next week.